DengLab-KI/cscore/README.md

   - To measure the significance of the scores of the genes that were differentially expressed (score≠0), we performed a permutation test.
 The fold changes and FDRs of all these genes in each comparison were permutated 40,000 times if the number of genes with a score≠0 was over 200, otherwise, they are permutated (number of the genes)^2 times.
   - p-value = min(P(Score_perm>Score_obs), P(Score_perm<Score_obs))
   - if P(Score_perm>Score_obs) < P(Score_perm<Score_obs), then the sign is assigned as “high” commonness, otherwise, “low” commonness
-- The $C_{OA}$ and $C_{OL}$  pairwise differential gene expression test: NB regression model was used with the formula “~ 1 + group + sex + log_number_of_genes” on raw counts.

-    We performed differential expression analyses using a wald test with a negative binomial regression model was used with the formula “~ 1 + group + sex + log_number_of_genes” on raw counts.
-By default, in FindMarkers function in Seurat, genes with more than one count in at least 1% of cells were considered.
-This rendered 6,000 to 7,000 genes to be analyzed.
-FDR was controlled with Benjamini-Hochberg procedure.

-- The $C_{OA}$ and $C_{OL}$ gene set enrichment test

-    GSEA based on fold changes,  FDR was controlled with Benjamini-Hochberg procedure.

 ### Simulation